Drivers have to follow the rules for driving restrictions. The rules say that a person cannot:

 You cannot get an MDDP if you did not have a valid driver’s license.
 You also cannot get an MDDP if you caused death or serious bodily harm.

 If you are a repeat offender, you may be able to get a Restricted Driving Permit.

 If your license is valid, you will be allowed to drive for 45 days.

 DUI is a class A misdemeanor.
 The maximum punishment for a misdemeanor is one year in jail.

 A DUI may become a felony if you have past traffic convictions or if you were driving without a valid driver's license.
 A felony can be punished by more than a year in jail.

-Getting an attorney to represent you in a DUI case
+Getting a lawyer to represent you in a DUI case

-If you qualify, the judge will appoint an attorney to represent you in court.
+If you qualify, the judge will appoint a lawyer to represent you in court.
 You may also hire your own private attorney or speak to the attorney assigned to the courthouse.